aplteam/Fire/Docs/ReadMe.md

 ## acre and Fire

-[acre on GitHub](https://github.com/the-carlisle-group/Acre-Desktop) is an Open Source source code management systen written in Dyalog APL by [Phil Last](http://aplwiki.com/PhilLast).
+Acre --- which [lives on GitHub](https://github.com/the-carlisle-group/Acre-Desktop) --- is an APL project manager systen written in Dyalog APL by [Phil Last](http://aplwiki.com/PhilLast).

-Whether you are using acre 2, 3 or 4, as soon as Fire finds acre in the workspace (acre 2) or in `⎕SE` (acre 3 and 4) it will tell acre about all change and delete operations. acre will work out what project the object in question belongs to and take action, if any.
+When Fire finds acre in `⎕SE` it will tell acre about all change and delete operations.
+Acre will then work out what project the object in question belongs to and take action, if any.
 In other words, Fire and acre are fully integrated.

 ## Salt and Fire